Skip to content

 Before creating SCORM packages, ensure:

-• ✅ You have access to Rehearsal with appropriate permissions
+• Access to Rehearsal with permissions to export environments

-• ✅ (Optional) SSO is configured if you expect seamless login from the LMS
+• (Optional) SSO configured if you expect seamless login from the LMS

 Creating a SCORM Package